 Therefore, it is generally the case that the same factors which will be considered in a courtroom will also hold weight in a mediation or arbitration.
 It is important to understand that while the above-listed factors will be heard, each case is considered separately, and there are no hard and fast rules.
 On a similar note, it is always an option for co-parents to draft their own child custody agreement at any time.

 At Jacobs Berger, our child custody agreement attorneys are committed to providing personalized and dynamic legal services for our Morris County clients from towns and across Northern New Jersey.
 Our firm will take the time to understand your unique needs and concerns before recommending a course of action.
 This dedication to the attorney-client relationship is what sets us apart from larger firms who offer cookie-cutter legal solutions.

-If you have any questions regarding issues including child custody, child support, alimony, division of assets, or any other divorce or family law matter, please contact us online or by calling our Morristown offices at (973) 710-4366 today for a comprehensive and confidential case assessment.
+If you have any questions regarding issues including child custody, child support, alimony, division of assets, or any other divorce or family law matter, please contact us online or by calling our Morristown offices at (973) 447-3943 today for a strategic planning session.